iridescent-anupam/Data-Structures-in-C/README.md

 # Data-Structures-in-C
-Collection of a few Data Structure Questions in C
+This repository contains Data Structure Assignments taught in the 3rd Semester of Information Technology Department of Indian Institute of Engineering Science and Technology, Shibpur